On the Proof of Chiral Symmetry Breaking from Anomaly Matching in QCD-like Theories: Anomaly Matching and Persistent Mass Conditions

-The system of all PMC (one equation for each irrep $R$ of ${\cal G}_1$) that are obtained by giving one of the $N_f$ flavors a mass will be denoted as $\text{PMC}[N_f,1]$ in the following.
-Although their coefficients (the $k$ factors of Eq.~(\ref{eq:kfactor})) do not carry an explicit dependence on $N_f$, $\text{PMC}[N_f,1]$ depend implicitly on $N_f$, since in general they have different expressions in confining theories with different number of flavors.
-This is because of two reasons: \begin{enumerate} \item tensors that exist in $\tau(N_f)$ might not have a counterpart in $\tau(N'_f)$, with $N'_f < N_f$; for example, tensors with $n$ fully antisymmetrized indices exist only for $N_f \geq n$. \item tensors that are equivalent in a theory with $N_f$ flavors might not be equivalent in a theory with $N'_f \not = N_f$ flavors, and viceversa. \end{enumerate}
+The coefficient $k(r \to \hat r_1 )$ equals the number of times $\hat r_1$ appears in the decomposition of~$r$.
+Let $\hat r_1 = (\{m_L ; \bar{m}_L \}, \{m_R; \bar{m}_R \}, H_1, b)$.
+It is easy to see that \bea H_1 = bN_c - (m_L+m_R) + (\bar{m}_L+\bar{m}_R)\, , \eea while the baryon number $b$ is the same as that of the parent irrep $r$.
+The system of all PMC (one equation for each irrep $\hat r_1\in \hat {\cal R}[N_f,1]$) that are obtained by giving one of the $N_f$ flavors a mass will be denoted as $\text{PMC}[N_f,1]$ in the following.
+Notice that $\text{PMC}[N_f,1]$ depend implicitly on $N_f$, i.e. in general they have different expressions in confining theories with different number of flavors.
+This point will be elaborated further in Section.~\ref{sec:proof_Nf_independence}.